cipher982/pepper-place/frontend/src/styles/REFACTORING.md

 ### Next Steps

-1. Complete the remaining tasks above to finish the style refactoring
-2. Consider adding responsive design improvements
-3. Test the app thoroughly to ensure styling works correctly across all components
+1. Implement responsive design with media queries using the theme breakpoints
+2. Replace direct CSS import from react-image-gallery with styled components wrappers

 ### Future Enhancements